THERAPEUTIC RIDING LESSONS

-We offer lessons for riders with disabilities in groups and private sessions which are delivered by qualified instructors with specialist experience in working with people with disabilities, behavioural difficulties and emotional problems.
 We have specialist equipment to allow mounting and dismounting for people with limited mobility, including a hoist and a wheelchair accessible mounting ramp.

 - Just sitting on a walking horse moves every muscle in the body, so our lessons enable riders to, for example, improve balance, develop core strength, and reduce spasticity in over-tight muscles.

-- Riding lessons also offer language and processing development as clients listen to and act on directions from instructors.
+- Therapeutic Riding lessons also offer language and processing development as clients listen to and act on directions from instructors.

 - Educational learning is provided as riders practice counting or colour recognition during lessons (for example riders may be asked to turn toward a green object or count their strides).